ios-dev-ucdavis/course-website/index.md

 ## Information and Resources

-You may find these information useful:
+You may find this information useful:

 - [Syllabus]{:.heading.flip-title}
 - [Course Outline]{:.heading.flip-title}